Septic tanks and other domestic waste water treatment systems

 From 1 January 2024, the septic tank grant will increase from €5,000 to €12,000.
 Read more about grants for septic tanks below.

 Do I have to register my septic tank?

 You can register and pay online at protectourwater.ie.

 If you do not register your system and are convicted, you could be fined up to €5,000.

-If you want to get a grant to repair or replace your treatment system in the future, your treatment system must be registered within a certain timeframe.
+If you want to get a grant to repair or replace your treatment system in the future, your treatment system must be registered within a certain time frame.
 Replacement systems do not need to be re-registered.

 Will my treatment system be inspected?

 Your waste water treatment system can be inspected by the local authority.
 Your local authority will write to you and let you know that they will be inspecting your system.
-They will give you at least ten working days’ notice before the inspection.
+They will give you at least 10 working days’ notice before the inspection.

 If your waste water system is going to be inspected, you should: